workos/vercel-mcp-example/README.md

 Perfect for building AI tools that need real user authentication and enterprise features.

+## Contributing

+We welcome contributions to this project!
+Here's how you can help:

+### Development Setup

+1. Fork the repository
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/vercel-mcp-example.git`
+3. Install dependencies: `npm install`
+4. Create a branch: `git checkout -b feature/your-feature-name`
+5. Make your changes and write tests
+6. Run the test suite: `npm run test`
+7. Run linting and formatting: `npm run lint && npm run prettier`
+8. Push to your fork and submit a pull request

+### Guidelines

+- Write clear, concise commit messages
+- Add tests for new functionality
+- Ensure all tests pass before submitting
+- Follow the existing code style and conventions
+- Update documentation as needed

+### Reporting Issues

+Please use the [GitHub Issues](https://github.com/workos/vercel-mcp-example/issues) page to report bugs or request features.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **Questions?** Check the [WorkOS MCP docs](https://workos.com/docs/user-management/mcp) or [Vercel AI SDK docs](https://sdk.vercel.ai/docs/foundations/mcp).